Skip to content

 Asymmetry

 Small asymmetries may be noticeable in the immediate postoperative period, usually related to differences in swelling between the two sides.
-In most cases, symmetry is restored as the swelling subsides.
-True asymmetries, which persist after the complete resolution of swelling, are rare and can be corrected with minor touch-ups.
+In most cases, symmetry improves as the swelling subsides.
+True asymmetries, which persist after swelling has resolved, are rare and can be corrected with minor touch-ups.

 Insufficient or excessive fat removal